thinkst/canarytools-docs/docs/canarytokens/actions.md

       - name: redirect_url
         required: true
         type: string
-        description: A valid url that the user should be redirected to after opening the Canarytoken.
+        description: A valid url that the user should be redirected to after opening the Canarytoken
     response: A JSON structure with result indicator.
 ---